 series of digital photo collages, inkjet prints on matte paper, 75 x 75 cm, 2008

 The actual comparison of how specific meal groups are displayed over time reveals the change of what is considered to be appetizing and tasty.
-What used to be inspiring for housewifes and gourmets in an earlier period is perceived as irritating or unsavoury today.
+What used to be inspiring for housewifes and gourmets in an earlier period is often perceived as irritating or unsavoury today.

-Besides any rational analysis, pictures of food always attract our interest in a certain, sensual way, independent of the time or cultural context of their publication.
+Beyond any rational analysis, pictures of food always attract our interest in a certain, sensual way, independent of the time or cultural context of their publication.

 < overview works